top of page

 Reflective remarks by Dilan Yeşilgöz-Zegerius, Minister of Justice and Security of The Netherlands

-This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information: www.ihrd-theague.org
+This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Play Video